The SpongeBob Movie: Sponge on the Run: Television spin-off

+Film

-On August 24, 2021, during a video interview with CEO of Nickelodeon, Brian Robbins, he mentioned that "a new SpongeBob [is] in the works" when discussing about the studio's film slate.
+On August 24, 2021, during a video interview with CEO of Nickelodeon, Brian Robbins, he mentioned that "a new SpongeBob [is] in the works" when discussing the studio's film slate.
 The film was officially announced in February 2022, with plans for it to be released theatrically.
 On November 10, 2022, the fourth film was given a release date of May 23, 2025.
+In April 2023, it was announced that the film would be titled The SpongeBob Movie: Search for SquarePants, with longtime series writer Derek Drymon directing the film.
+It will follow SpongeBob as he travels to the depths of the ocean and faces off against the ghost of the Flying Dutchman.
+On October 23, 2023, the film's release date was pushed back to December 19, 2025, with Mission: Impossible – The Final Reckoning taking the May 2025 slot due to the 2023 SAG-AFTRA strike.